-The fitness industry is incredibly competitive, but one of the best ways to stand out from the crowd is finding your personal trainer niche.
-You’ll not only sail past your competitors, but you’re going to be training the clients you want to work with.
+The fitness industry is incredibly competitive, but one of the best ways to stand out from the crowd is to find your personal trainer niche.
+You’ll not only sail past your competitors, but you’ll be training the clients you want to work with.

 What Is A Personal Training Niche?

-Essentially, a personal trainer niche is simply a section of the market that you’ve tailored your services and personal training skills towards, or that you want to target with the areas of fitness you’re passionate about.
+A personal trainer niche is a section of the market you’ve tailored your services and personal training skills towards.

 For instance, some personal trainers choose to work exclusively with athletes or those who are at the peak of physical fitness, whereas others tailor their services towards those looking to lose weight.